westlicht/performer/_pages/manual/index.md

 - Hold `SHIFT` and press `S[1-16]` to selected the number of bars/measures (1-16).
 - Press `S[1-16]` to assign a pattern to all tracks of the selected slot.
 - Hold any combination of `T[1-8]` and rotate the `ENCODER` to adjust the patterns of a group of tracks of the selected slot.
+- Hold any combination of `T[1-8]` and press the  `ENCODER` to toggle mutes of a group of tracks of the selected slot.
 - Hold any combination of `T[1-8]` and press `S[1-16]` to assign a pattern to a group of tracks of the selected slot.

 <h4>Playback</h4>